emilte/django-workshop/documentation/tasks/blog.md

 <br>

 ## Step 4: Connect the Django admin site to the models
-The admin site is an interface accessable to users with a username and pasword, that can be used to manage the content on the site.
+The admin site is an interface accessible to users with a username and password, that can be used to manage the content on the site.
 To log into the admin site and access all functionality you should have created a superuser in a previous step.

 Resource: https://docs.djangoproject.com/en/4.1/ref/contrib/admin/

-- mention something on the requrements added into INSTALLED_APPS when startproject is used?

 First enter https://localhost:8001/admin/ and log in using the username and password you have defined.
 This will show the Django admin site/panel, but it does not contain any information on the models you have created yet.
 To connect the models you defined in blog/models.py registrer the models in blog/admin.py as described in the resource-link.

 <details>